Frequently asked questions about Wordstock: Portland’s Book Festival presented by Bank of America.

 Q: How do I find out which authors will be the festival?

-The 2017 festival lineup will be announced in September 2017.
+The 2017 festival lineup can be found here.
+A schedule of events will be available in October.

 Q: Will there be a book fair at the festival?
 How do I sign up?

 Wordstock: Portland’s Book Festival offers exhibitors the opportunity to reach thousands of book lovers ready to buy their products or learn about their services.
 Download here and apply today: 2017 Exhibitor Application and Agreement – Interactive

 Q: How do I redeem my book voucher?

-Q: Will there be writing workshops at the festival?
+Q: Will there be writing classes at the festival?

 Q: How do I submit a workshop proposal to the festival?